*Updated 2/1/2021 to reflect current open enrollment dates.

 Be mindful of chemicals.

 Ahead of planting native grasses and forbs, it’s essential to avoid chemical use that will have an extended residual holdover.
 Certain chemicals can potentially harm the establishment of future seedlings, such as broadleaves.
-We recommend consulting your chemical specialist or our Agronomist + Seed Production Specialist, Walker Sik, for questions on specific products and applications, and how they can affect your CRP stand.
+We recommend consulting your chemical specialist for questions on specific products and applications, and how they can affect your CRP stand.

 Consider seeding techniques.